 The leather convict cap was one of the most recognisable symbols of convictism in Australia.
 It had a brim that could be folded up and tied, or turned down to protect the wearer from both sun and rain.
 The caps were unpopular with convicts, who preferred wearing woollen caps in winter and broad-brimmed straw hats in summer.
 Despite being impractical, the leather caps remained part of the convict uniform at least into the 1850s.

 Two or three pairs of shoes were issued to each convict annually.
 This leather convict shoe was discovered by archaeologists beneath the floor of the north-eastern sleeping ward on level two of the Hyde Park Barracks.
+Typical of the shoes made in the early 1800s, it is ‘straight-lasted’, meaning that it is symmetrical and could be worn on either foot.
 The Board of Ordnance and broad arrow stamp on the inner sole confirm that it was government made, either by the shoemaking gang at the government lumberyard in Bridge Street, or in the tailoring establishment at the Hyde Park Barracks, which operated after 1826.
 Convict shoemakers were required to make one pair of shoes a day.

 Sydney’s golden-hued sandstone gave its early buildings a distinctive character and proved to be a useful and robust construction material.
 Extracting and transporting the stone was a gruelling and often dangerous task involving large teams of convict labourers.
 Gangs of expert stonecutters then went to work sawing, shaping and detailing the material into architectural masonry, under the supervision of overseers and engineers.